Employer of Record UAE

 Setting up a branch office or just a subsidiary in UAE to assist with a micro-level team is a time-consuming and complicated process.
 There are stronger worker protections for labor law in UAE that need greater attention and expert details to understand the best practices.

 As an Employer of Record UAE, we take all the responsibility to make it a smooth and easy journey for you to expand into UAE as we help you to hire your employees.
 We also offer customized end-to-end solutions to handle your HR matters to ensure that your practices comply with the regulations without suffering from the burden of establishing a foreign subsidiary or branch office hassle-free.

 In addition to this, you get immense value and benefits including, but not limited to –

-• Power-packed strategies and consultation to expand your business to the UAE.
-We will help you with proven and powerful strategies to expand your business in the UAE with proper Visa and regulation compliance from starting to the end.
+- Power-packed strategies and consultation to expand your business to UAE.
+We will help you with proven and powerful strategies to expand your business in the United Arab Emirates with proper Visa and regulation compliance from starting to the end.

-• Hassle-free compliance with local laws and regulations so you don’t have to worry about any placement laws in the UAE for your recruitment needs.
+- Hassle-free compliance with local laws and regulations so you don’t have to worry about any placement laws in the United Arab Emirates for your recruitment needs.

 - You also won’t have to stress about any additional payroll taxes.
 It can immensely save countless hours that go into processing and submitting taxes for each specific case and business operation.